nesfit/DI-cryptominingdetection/README.md

 # How to Detect Bitcoin Miners?
-By Traffic Forensics!
-# Veselý V. & Žádník, M. for Digital Investigation
+By Traffic Forensics! <br/>Veselý V. & Žádník, M. for Digital Investigation
 In order to verify and reproduce results outlined in the paper, we publicly disclose all our materials including source-codes and datasets.
 This repository contains following folders: